0cjs/hilbert-ps-proofchecker/doc/explainer.md

 `binarytree` library, which was giving the usual "missing library stubs or py.typed marker" error.
 I chose to deal with this by building local stubs for the library (`stubgen -o mypy-stubs -p binarytree` and adding `# type: ignore` to the `graphviz` import) and commiting those.
-This leaves us set to add annotations to the `src/*.py` files.

-The `src/*.pt` tests are not currently checked; there's a bit of work relating to module names that seems to be required there.
-But we should look at [pytest-mypy] first, to see if that's a better way of going at it.
-(Assuming we want to type check our tests at all; it's not clear to me how helpful that is.)

-This is all being run mypy's non-strict mode, of course.
-Whether that would be turned out would I think depend heavily on the type of code one is writing.
+I've also added a few type annotations to [`src/formula.py`], but I'm not convinced that they're all that useful there.
+(They probably would have helped more if I'd had them available from the start.) `src/*.pt` tests are also all type checked, though I don't use type annotations at all there at the moment.

 I'm familiar with other tools for checking test code coverage and the like, but I don't feel any of them are worth the time to install in this project,